tarzaa1/dkg/README.md

     ```

 5. **Deploy KubeInsights**:
-   - Apply the `kubeinsights.yaml` file to deploy KubeInsights in the new cluster:
+   - Apply the `namespace.yaml` and `kubeinsights.yaml` files to deploy KubeInsights in the new cluster:
      ```bash
      kubectl apply -f namespace.yaml
      kubectl apply -f kubeinsights.yaml